mikigom/AICC-wiki-content/faq/fqas.md

 * Use **regenerative braking** to recover energy; this can increase the **estimated remaining range**.
 * Check **tire pressure**, enable **ECO modes**, and moderate **HVAC** usage.

-**Actions**
-* Review recent trip conditions (speed, elevation, temperature) with the customer and provide tailored advice.

 ## “I canceled the payment — why isn’t my refund immediate?”

 **Explanation**

 * After a sales reversal, the **card-issuer settlement process** typically takes **2–3 days** before the refund appears on the statement or balance.

-**Actions**

-* Confirm the cancellation in the ledger and note the **cancellation/approval code**.
-* Share the reference with the customer and set expectations for the **2–3 day** processing window.
-* If delayed beyond that, assist the customer in contacting the issuer with the reference details.